kynoxis/tera-proxy/_pages/modules.md

   modules:
   - repo: wuaw/battle-notify
     desc: Shows text notifications on configurable in-game events.
+  - repo: codeagon/fps-utils
+    desc: Lets you hide players, effects, etc. in order to improve FPS.
 - header: Quality of Life
   description: "These modules are relatively benign, and there's likely little risk to using these.
 But they *will* make your life better, probably."
   modules: